Hypsibema missouriensis: Description

 The species is estimated to have had around 1,000 small teeth, weighed 3–4 ST (or around as much as an elephant today), stood 10 ft tall at its back, and stretched about 30–35 ft from head to tail.
 H. missouriensis lived in what is now southeast Missouri during the Campanian age of the Late Cretaceous period.
-It was not a carnivorous species; however, its teeth were more serrated than other hadrosaurs, an indicator that the vegetation of Missouri at the time was very coarse or tough.
+It was not a carnivorous species; however, its teeth were more serrated than other hadrosaurs, an indicator that the vegetation it consumed was very coarse or tough.

 Paleontologist Charles Whitney Gilmore and geologist Dan R. Stewart described the caudal vertebrae retrieved from Missouri in a 1945 Journal of Paleontology report, writing, "Caudal vertebrae amphicoelus; centra longer than wide; ends having concave central areas decorated with radiating ridges and depressions surrounded by a flattened peripheral border; chevron facets only on posterior ends."
 Of the thirteen adult tail bones, twelve appeared to be consecutive, and the smallest centrum was 69 mm long.